biomodels/BIOMD0000000051/README.md

 ## Installation

-Download this repository, and run install with distutils
+Download this repository, and install with distutils

 `python setup.py install`